How to cook a turkey...properly

 Tip number 3.
 Cover with butter.

-Don't hold back here!
+Don't hold back!
 Soften a whole pack of butter, season well with crunchy sea salt, maybe dried herbs and some high quality black pepper.
 If you think you're using too much you're on the right track - rub it in and add some more.

 Tip Number 4.
 Start hot, cook cooler.

 We all like crispy skin right?!
-Of course.
-To make sure the crispiness happens start the cooking at 240C for the first 30 minutes then turn down to 175C for the main cooking, this seals the outside and helps keep that moisture locked in while the rest of the bird cooks.
+To make sure the crispiness happens start the cooking at 240c for the first 30 minutes then turn down to 175c for the main cooking, this seals the outside and helps keep that moisture locked in while the rest of the bird cooks.

 Tip Number 5.
 Baste.

-This is as non-negotiable as the rest.
-Every 30 minutes open the door and baste the bird with the juices collecting in the pan under the bird, a classic turkey baster is your friend here.
+This is non-negotiable.
+Every 30 minutes open the door and baste the bird with the juices collecting in the pan under the bird, a classic turkey baster is your friend.
 Failing that, use a ladle or a large spoon - take your time, do it properly and make sure the liquid gets to cover the bird.

 The single best investment (in our opinion) you can make to elevate your turkey cooking is a meat thermometer.
-There are many fancy versions with bluetooth connections to iPhone apps but you just need to know how hot the meat is so simple will do.
+There are many fancy versions with bluetooth connections to iPhone apps but you just need to know how hot the meat is so you can keep it simple.

 Tip Number 7.
 Rest it.